abesford/seizzmic-site-0c00b/src/pages/index.md

-          The organisations to survive and thrive will be the ones that have adapted to the Internet-era.
-[Read what we mean by Internet-era](/blog/what-we-mean-by-internet-era/).
+          The organisations to survive and thrive will be the ones that have adapted to the internet-era.
+[Read what we mean by internet-era](/blog/what-we-mean-by-internet-era/).

           Building a new digital business from scratch is easier than ever.
 But